Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Background and Related Work

 \subsection{Backdoor Attacks}

-Recently, a number of researches \cite{GuLDG19, abs-1712-05526, BarniKT19} indicate that the backdoor can be embeded into deep neural network models through injecting well-crafted backdoor instances into the training set.
+Recently, a number of researches \cite{GuLDG19, abs-1712-05526, BarniKT19} indicate that the backdoor can be embeded into DNN models through injecting well-crafted backdoor instances into the training set.
 After the training process, the model will behave normally on clean inputs.
 However, the malicious functionality hidden in the backdoored model will be triggered by the input images containing the trigger, and these backdoor instances will be classified as the target class \cite{abs-1712-05526, xue2020one}.
-Since the backdoored model performs normally on clean images, which is similar to the model trained on only clean images, the user will not realize the existence of the backdoor.
-Moreover, even though the trigger is present, since it is usually a small patch or even imperceptible, the user will not be suspicious.
-Hence, the insidious backdoor attack is a serious threat to the deep learning based system.
+Since the performance of backdoored model is similar to the performance of clean model on clean inputs, it is difficult for users to perceive the existence of the backdoor.
+However, the attacker can trigger the malicious behavior by inputting backdoor instances.